Kyl67899/Project1/README.md

 # Description:
-#### Used HTML and CSS to create a multiple page layouts which would present information about Iceland.
+#### Used basic Hypertext Markup Language tags, elements and attributes to create different web layouts.

+#### Added cascading style sheets to style the webpages.